 - Stress urinary incontinence (SUI)

 diVa Laser Vaginal therapy has minimal to no down-time with return to normal activities usually on the same day.
 A pelvic speculum examination is not mandatory but useful in applying and removing the topical anesthetic gel, identification of any foreign body, and for documentation of the mucosa colour and vaginal anatomy.
 A urine pregnancy test is also performed on all women while in their child-berating age, as lasers would not be used during pregnancy.
 Each patient should have had a pelvic examination by their OB-GYN within a year prior to having the diVa treatment to assure there is no other treatable condition present.

-diVa is often combined with diVaTyte, hormonal replacement pellets, platelet-rich plasma, the “O-Shot,” and “G-Shot.”
+diVa is often combined with diVaTyte, hormonal replacement pellets, and the “G-Shot.”